thomas-marg/github-_users_search/README.md

 Application Configuration:
-After download npm install is needed and then npm start in the console.
+After download run the command npm install in order to install the node modules.

 # ScssStyle